This blog was formerly named Gaskella, but rechristened Annabel’s House of Books in December 2012.

 What I Read: Anything and everything really.
 I try not to be snobby about ‘literature’, so I read from the latest bestsellers to classic novels equally, although I do err on the side of what I call ‘Contemporary Fiction’.

 I read widely from genres too – SF, Westerns, Crime, Spec fiction plus a bit of historical, and fantasy, even an occasional romance.
-I want to learn to appreciate poetry better.
+I want to learn to appreciate poetry better, and should read more non-fiction.

 I love children’s classics, ancient and modern, plus I am a big promoter of the best of YA fiction as represented by authors like Philip Reeves, Patrick Ness and Marcus Sedgwick which are just as good for adults.
 I’ve had enough of black covers and high-school vampires though!

-- Dear Publishers – I do love receiving books but … I can’t make any promises as to if or when I will write about any books sent.
-I read a very wide range of books, so please feel free to contact me before sending. email email@example.com Thank you!
+- Dear Publishers, I do love receiving books but I can’t make any promises to read or review any unsolicited books sent.
+Those I agree to take a copy of, I will make every attempt to read and review as soon as I can, but again no promises.
+I read a very wide range of books, so please do feel free to contact me before sending.
+Thank you.

 - Like everyone else in the blogosphere I download covers etc, and occasionally other images – if you object to their use – do let me know and they’ll be removed pronto.
 I will credit images used where appropriate.